 Helping diverse families to learn how to support their lesbian, gay, bisexual, and transgender (LGBTQ) children takes resources that touch the heart – like this trailer for our new film, "Families Are Forever" or our earlier film, "Always My Son."
 We're raising funds to produce a series of these short documentaries that show the journey from struggle to support of ethnically and religiously diverse families with LGBTQ children.

-These videos are informed by our years of research and work to help diverse families support their LGBT children.
+These videos are informed by our years of research and work to help diverse families support their LGBTQ children.
 Watch our films, read our family education materials and research publications.
 These videos – and the others we want to make – include family accepting and rejecting behaviors that our research shows contribute to serious health risks like suicide, substance abuse and HIV, or that promote overall health and well-being.
 Family rejection increases family conflict that can lead to homelessness and placement in foster care and juvenile justice facilities.
-And family acceptance increases family connectedness and contributes to wellness, self-esteem, and a positive sense of the future for LGBT youth.
+And family acceptance increases family connectedness and contributes to wellness, self-esteem, and a positive sense of the future for LGBTQ youth.

 Coming Soon - "Always My Son" in English & Spanish